travis-ci/dpl/README.md

   --project NAME           Firebase project to deploy to (defaults to the one specified in your
                            firebase.json) (type: string)
-  --message MSG            Message describing this deployment. (type: string)
+  --message MSG            Message describing this deployment. (type: string) --only SERVICES          Firebase services to deploy (type: string)

 Common Options: